giuliano-macedo/tsp_dataset_brazilian_cities/README.md

 `results` folder contains the files `states.csv` and `states_line.json`,`states_gmaps.json`, `states_merged.json` that are the output of `src` scripts

-* `states_coords.csv` contains the latitude and longitude for each brazilian state capital
+* `states_coords.csv` contains the latitude and longitude for each Brazilian state capital
-* `states_line.json` contains the name of the states and the distance in km of all possible pairs assuming a line conecting the cities
+* `states_line.json` contains the name of the states and the distance in km of all possible pairs assuming a line connecting the cities
-* `states_gmaps.json` contains the name of the states and the distance in km of all possible pairs with the information from google regarding its distance, some combination results in NaN (all combinations to or from Acre and Amapá), due to non existing routes to the location.
+* `states_gmaps.json` contains the name of the states and the distance in km of all possible pairs with the information from Google regarding its distance, some combination results in NaN (all combinations to or from Acre and Amapá), due to non existing routes to the location.
 * `states_merged.json` substitutes `states_gmaps.json` Nan from `states_line.json` distances
 * the remaining .csv's are the json adjacency matrix counterpart